Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 # Motivation
 [motivation]: #motivation

 NetworkTransform needs a way to help users smooth movements that can resist to different network conditions and allows users to extend it if needed.
+We'll have users creating games at 10 ticks/sec or even lower. linear interpolation isn't great in that case.
+Gafferongames has a good example gif of this here https://gafferongames.com/post/snapshot_interpolation/#linear-interpolation with the wobbly children cubes.
+Looking at the prior-art section, you can see there's already quite a few use cases for different interpolation algorithms.
+Gafferongames talks Hermite interpolation.
+Source engine uses buffered linear interpolation.
+HLAPI used physics based extrapolation.
+Unreal interpolates visuals only and teleports colliders.
+Kalman filtering can be used for a more realistic smooth extrapolation.
 The previous implementation didn't offer much flexibility on what interpolation algorithm to use.
-If I wanted to create my custom interpolation that prevents players from going through walls instead of interpolating linearly, I would need to reimplement at least part of my own NetworkTransform.
+If I wanted to create my custom interpolation that prevents players from going through walls instead of interpolating linearly or have interpolation that follows physics forces instead of interpolating linearly, I would need to reimplement at least part of my own NetworkTransform.
 If I wanted my object to change direction instantaneously I could use a different interpolation implementation than if I wanted to have wobble and inertia.

 It also didn't take into account network jitter, which becomes a visible issue on overloaded or unstable networks like you can find with mobile platforms